IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-testing.rst

 in the model it suffices to store an integer.

-Now we can define the initial state of the model at the start of each test case, :hsobj:`Plutus.Contract.Test.ContractModel.initialState`, and a :hsobj:`Plutus.Contract.Test.ContractModel.nextState` function to model the way we expect each operation to change the state.
-These are both methods in the :hsobj:`Plutus.Contract.Test.ContractModel.ContractModel` class.
+Now we can define the initial state of the model at the start of each test case, :hsobj:`Plutus.Contract.Test.ContractModel.Interface.initialState`, and a :hsobj:`Plutus.Contract.Test.ContractModel.Interface.nextState` function to model the way we expect each operation to change the state.
+These are both methods in the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.ContractModel` class.

 The initial state just records that the game :term:`token` does not exist yet, and assigns default values to the other fields.